Impossible Is Nothing (Iggy Azalea song)

 "Impossible Is Nothing" is a song recorded by Australian rapper Iggy Azalea for her debut studio album, The New Classic (2014).
-It was written by Azalea, The Invisible Men, Jon Turner, and Jon Mills of The Arcade.
-The track contains an interpolation of French-Lebanese composer Gabriel Yared's "Proust", and was produced by The Invisible Men and The Arcade.
+It was written by Azalea, The Invisible Men, Jon Turner, and Jon Mills of The Arcade, and was produced by The Invisible Men and The Arcade.
+The song was recorded in 2013 at British Grove Studios in London, England and Conway Recording Studios in Los Angeles, California.

 A downtempo, hip hop song, it features a tinkering beat which comprises percussion instrumentation such as chimes and a glockenspiel.
 Azalea raps the track's aspirational lyrics with a mantra technique, pertaining to themes of perseverance, empowerment and underdog triumphalism.
+The track also prominently features an interpolation of French-Lebanese composer Gabriel Yared's "Proust".

-The song was released as a promotional single from the album on 9 March 2014.
+The song was released as a promotional single from the album on 9 March 2014, through Def Jam Recordings and Virgin EMI Records.
 It received mixed reviews from music critics who were divided on the sincerity and originality of the track's lyrical content.
-Upon release, the song debuted within the lower regions of the UK Singles Chart and the UK R&B Chart.
+Upon release, the song debuted within the lower regions of the UK Singles Chart and the UK R&B Chart, hitting number 168 on the former and number 30 on the later.
+The song was later released as the eighth track to The New Classic on the 21st of April, 2014, alongside being released as a bonus track to the album's reissue, Reclassified.